 Construction Cost Overrun Statistics: A Must Know (2024)

-With that in mind, we’ll cover key construction cost overrun statistics that show the frequency, causes, and average increases of construction costs across various projects.
+With that in mind, we’ll cover key construction cost overrun statistics that reveal the extent of cost overruns, frequency, causes, and average increases of construction costs across various projects.

 Construction Cost Overrun Statistics: Key Numbers